Noah2610/AdventureRL/doc/Mask.md

   irrelevant to you, and you can ommit it.
 The only method which's output
   it effects, is `#get_position`, as it will give you the point you initially
   passed, which is the point where the origin position is.

+- `assign_to`
+  You can pass any object as `assign_to`'s value.
+This will make it possible
+  for the assigned object to have access to all of mask's methods directly.
+  This defines a `#method_missing` method which pipes any missing methods to
+  the mask.
+So you could _not_ create a reference to the mask _(no variable)_
+  and just initialize the mask, assign your object, and it will have access
+  to all of its mask's methods.

 If any or all of the above values are not passed, the defaults are used:
 ```ruby